jocelynthode/CCS-REST/report/report.md

   ]
 }
 ```
-This allows us display the errors in a particular manner in the presentation client.
+This allows us display errors in a particular manner in the presentation client.
 ![Error on presentation layer](https://github.com/jocelynthode/CCS-REST/raw/master/report/error_sc.png)
 ### 3.2 Error Handling
 In order to make errors easier to raise, we made a small variadic function `halt_errors` that output the errors in the right format and aborts the request.